nathanallen/nathanallen.github.io/source/_posts/2013-11-04-jquery-selector-game.markdown

 ---
 I invite you to vandalize my site. **Hit enter to play**.

+Next, type any jquery selector or html tag that you is on the page.
+(HINT: try 'strong', 'code', 'p', '*')

 Ever since learning about jquery selectors I thought it would be pretty cool to make a game out of it.
-Yesterday I gave it a shot and came up with a functional minimum viable product.
-No, really: scroll up, and hit enter to play.
-Instructions will appear in the address bar.
-(HINT: 'strong', 'code', 'p', '*'.)
+Yesterday I gave it a shot and came up with a fairly viable product.

-Now for the code.
 The first challenge I faced was determining if I could detect the removal of an element from the page.
 Sure enough, after a little bit of playing around in the console I had a working event listener.

 ``` javascript
 function listenIExist(elem){